Homepage Articles International Hug Your Cat Day

 Places to Pet Cats (if you don’t have one)

-If you don’t have your own cat to hug, then why not pop to your nearest cat cafe to pet one or better yet a rescue centre to show some kitties some love.
-You never know you may even find a feline friend to hug year round.
+If you don’t have your own cat to hug, then why not pop to your nearest cat café to pet one or, better yet, a rescue centre to show some kitties some love?
+You never know; you may even find a feline friend to hug year round.

 Cats Protection Society